Augustinus Bader Just Launched A Lash & Brow Serum

 Advertisement

-In terms of my own lash and brow goals, I have to say that I did get a head start thanks to my genetics: My brows are naturally bold and bushy, but there are a few sparse areas from overplucking in my teen years that I typically fix with some strategically-applied pencil.
+In terms of my own lash and brow goals, I have to say that I did get a head start thanks to my genetics: my brows are naturally bold and bushy, but there are a few sparse areas from overplucking in my teen years that I typically fix with some strategically-applied pencil.
 My lashes (long and naturally jet-black) are also naturally thriving, so I want to keep them that way; Augustinus Bader's serum is perfect for accomplishing both my brow and lash goals.
-At $150, The Eyebrow and Lash Serum clocks in at the higher end of comparable products.
-But if you want something that is as close as it gets to prescription-grade lash enhancers like Latisse, I'd say this is it.
-(BTW, Latisse is not recommended for brow and lower lash-line use, and can potentially darken your eye color if improperly used.)
+At £115 The Eyebrow and Lash Serum clocks in at the higher end of comparable products.
+But if you want something that is as close as it gets to prescription-grade lash enhancers like Lumigan (also known as Latisse in the US), I'd say this is it (BTW, Latisse is not recommended for brow and lower lash-line use, and can potentially darken your eye colour if improperly used).
 During a recent press call, a celebrity aesthetician (and cancer survivor) remarked on his own personal journey with the product — and honestly, the results were incredible.
 The brand graciously sent me a tube to test out, and after a week of consistent use, I'm hopeful that it'll keep my brows and lashes lustrous for years to come.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.